 Edibles are challenging for new users who aren’t yet sure of how their bodies will respond to the amplified and delayed effects of THC.
 Because there’s a delay, it’s common for beginners to consume more, only to discover that they’ve taken too much.
 Here are a few tips on having a safe experience with cannabis edibles.

 If you’ve overindulged and you feel sick, remember that the effects are temporary.
 Lie down, close your eyes, and breathe as normally as possible.
 Ask someone to look in on you occasionally, and consider consuming CBD, which is known to counteract THC’s psychoactive effects.

 Eating cannabis is not a phenomenon that started in this century.
 It is a practice which has been there for hundreds of years.
 For instance, the Chinese emperors used to brew tea using cannabis and Hindus drank bhang tea which was a concoction of ginger, warm milk, ganja and garam masala.

 But in the United States, the use of marijuana for recreation began around in 1910, following the influx of Mexicans who introduced the practice in the country.
 Before then, marijuana use was for medical purposes only.

-The current era of marijuana edibles can, however, be traced back to 1954, when Alice B Toklas – was an elderly lesbian, published her infamous cookbook which had a recipe known as “Haschich Fudge”.
+The current era of marijuana edibles can, however, be traced back to 1954.
+This is the year when Alice B Toklas, an elderly lesbian, published her infamous cookbook which had a recipe known as “Haschich Fudge”.
 The cookbook brought cooking with cannabis to the mainstream America and from then, various ideas and utilization of marijuana in foods were conceived.
 It is during this time that edibles like “pot brownies” became popular and we have never looked back since then.